StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 However, it needs to meet certain criteria:

 * There must be no NULL values
-* There must be a unqiue value for every record with no repetitions
+* There must be a unique value for every record with no repetitions

 If no viable field exists in the base data then a new field can be calculated.
 This in its simplest form is a unique integer value for each parcel.
 More complex processes are available if retaining the value for use after matching however,